guillaumeoudin/data_modeling_postgres/README.md

 |year|INT|
 |weekday|INT|

+---

+**Note :**
+We make use of the postgres foreign key constraints to maintain referential integrity between tables.
 This schema design will be used for easy analytics query.

+---

 # Quick Start